cfpb/design-system/docs/components/featured-content-modules.md

 secondary_section: Layout options
 status: Released
-description: "Featured content modules (FCMs) highlight one specific piece of content at the top of a page,  below the page introduction, and  retain that position on all screen sizes.
-Featured content can be anything from a webpage to a blog post to a PDF to a video.
-Content is featured temporarily and should not be considered a permanent part of the page. "
+description: "Featured content modules (FCMs) highlight one specific piece of content at the top of a page.
+Content is featured temporarily and not a permanent part of the page.
+Content can be a video, link, or download.\r See the [use cases]() for more information."
 variation_groups:
   - variation_group_name: Standard featured content module
     variations: